 Things apart, one of the most interesting additions to the game, however, is the ability to use inventory items such as name tags and rename NPC you come across frequently.
-Name tags are little tricky to gather, they can not be crafted, but once you’ve found one, they’re fantastic.
-So, in this article, I’ll walk you through Minecraft name tag tricks and easter eggs, that you might not know.
+Name tags are a little tricky to gather, they can not be crafted, but once you’ve found one, they’re fantastic.
+So, in this article, I’ll walk you through Minecraft name tag tricks and easter eggs that you might not know.

 What Are Minecraft Name Tags?

 Simply put, Minecraft name tags allow players to rename any NPC in the game, excluding the Elder Dragon.
 The most common use of name tags in Minecraft is renaming the in-game pets, giving them personalized names.
 For instance, you can rename your wolf after your real-life pet and rename your cattle specifically to identify them.